json5/json5/.github/pull_request_template.md

 request.
 Instead, follow the guidelines described in our [security policy](../blob/main/SECURITY.md).

-If you are submitting a bug fix for an an error or fixing an incompatibility with the [official JSON5 specification][spec], please continue.
+If you are submitting a bug fix for an error or fixing an incompatibility with the [official JSON5 specification][spec], please continue.

 If you are submitting a feature request or code improvement that is compatible